dart-archive/www.dartlang.org/src/site/tools/observatory/get-started.markdown

 A list of links take you to various Observatory screens.
 For more information, see [Screens in Observatory](screens.html).

-Clicking the isolate's name (for example, "root") brings up an isolate screen, with detailed information about that isolate.
+Clicking the isolate's name brings up an isolate screen, with detailed information about that isolate.
 For more information, see [Isolate](isolate.html).